REI Co-op Flash 22 Review

 Comfort

-The Flash 22 is a one-size-fits-most pack, but we found that it fits fine on testers ranging from 5 feet, 5 inches tall, and 110 pounds to 6 feet, 5 inches tall, and 225 pounds.
+The Flash 22 is a one-size-fits-most daypack, fitting testers of all shapes and sizes.
 We liked that we could cinch it way down and clip the hip belt around our midsection to stabilize the pack for running, or let out the shoulder straps a bit and place the hip belt around our iliac crest to take some weight off our shoulders for hiking.

-The Flash 22 makes some improvements over its younger sibling, the Flash 18, primarily featuring a more robust suspension and padding.
-The Flash 22 shoulder straps and back panel feature a set of mesh pads that provide good padding at a lightweight, but only minimal ventilation.
 The shoulder pads are fairly thin but have wrap-around edge support to disperse the load and keep the fabric from folding or bunching up.
 This wrap-around padding on the shoulders also acts as the sleeve for the hydration hose.
-The sternum strap is removable like the previous version, however, the hip belt is not non-removable.
+The sternum strap is removable like the previous version, however, the hip belt is not.
 The hip belt comfortably forms atop your iliac crest and takes some weight off, more comfortably than the thin webbing hip belt typical of a pack in this weight class.

 Versatility